cutiesquirrel/steam_print_all_owned_game_id/README.md

 thx help from Nikolas#5412 from discord

 # Usage:
-put ur steam profile name and username in approiate space thx
+put ur steam profile name and username in approiate space

+## END